fqrd/resources/backup.md

 Save the seed/output in a file called `output.txt.gpg.b64`

+(make sure the file is in simple UTF8 - without BOM)

 	cat output.txt.gpg.b64 | base64 --decode | gpg -d

 Key in the password.